Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 09, 2019

-I see this all the time when I defend people who are charged with criminal threats or what used to be called terrorists threats.
+I see this all the time when I defend people who are charged with criminal threats or what used to be called terrorist threats.
 The reality is it's somebody threatening another person to do some sort of harm to them or their family in order to scare that person or to gain some sort of advantage over that person.

 False Claims of Threats are Common

 Obviously, the hope is that the police or prosecutors realize these guys are locked in a civil dispute.
 This is a civil matter that should be resolved in a civil court, not a criminal court.
-The person's claiming this threat because they want to try to get an advantage over the other person.
+The person is claiming this threat because they want to try to get an advantage over the other person.

 Domestic Violence Related Incidents